fix8mt/fiber/README.md

 </details>

 ## 4. Detached fiber workpiece
-In this example, four detached fibers are created in a new thread.
+In this example, four detached fibers are created.

 When main ends, the detached fibers are activated in creation order.
 Each fiber takes a lambda expression as its callable object, which prints from an array constructed with every fourth word until the array is exhausted.